LuccaWang1/PetPlanner/README.md

 ![Image of the user's Dashboard](/static/images/Readme_Markdown/petplanner_Dashboard.png)

 7. Add a pet
+All of the Javascript React Bootstrap Modal Forms (also see add an event and add a specialist) use 1-2 Javascript React AJAX fetch requests to one) load the user's information at the time the modal form loads on the DOM AND two) to save the information to the database and communicate between the server side and the client/browser side.
+Lucca takes pride in overcoming challenges related to handling asynchronous requests, sending and receiving JSON objects.
+She successfully managed date and time formatting.

+Pet lovers can add a pet, uploading a photo of their pet and entering the pet's information.
+They can add any type of animal from birds to dogs to horses.

+Lucca used conditional rendering and mapping on the breed data field - it's based on the type of animal, or species, the user selected previously.

+Once they save the pet, they'll be notified of the add, and the pet will appear on their dashboard.

 ![Image of the user's Dashboard](/static/images/Readme_Markdown/petplanner_Add_A_Pet.png)

 8. Add an event
+Users can add an event for their pet.
+My Events webpage is an HTML page that uses Jinja templating and the Full Calendar API.
+When we refresh the page, we see the event's added to our calendar.

 ![Image of the user's Dashboard](/static/images/Readme_Markdown/petplanner_Add_An_Event.png)

 9. See their events on the My Events webpage
+Users can add an event for their pet.
+My Events webpage is an HTML page that uses Jinja templating and the Full Calendar API.
+When we refresh the page, we see the event's added to our calendar.

 ![Image of the user's Dashboard](/static/images/Readme_Markdown/petplanner_My_Events.png)

 10. Add a specialist
+Pet owners can also add a specialist.
+A Javascript fetch request brings in the user's pet data, and Lucca mapped to it so the user can associate one or all of their pets with the specialist.

 ![Image of the user's Dashboard](/static/images/Readme_Markdown/petplanner_Add_A_Specialist.png)

 ### Snapshot of the Data Model
+The data model on this puppy is huge.
+It's designed with future features in mind and has over 6 tables and more associative tables to create several many-to-many relationships.
+There are also one-to-many relationships between tables.
+The Postgresql database is modeled and queried with SQLAlchemy.

 ![Image of the PetPlanner Data Model](/static/images/Readme_Markdown/petplanner_Data_Model.png)